zwave-js/zwave-js-ui/docs/guide/mqtt.md

 ### Node notifications

-Node notifications are translated to valueIds based on the CC that is triggerig the notification and the notification args.
-Topic and payload depends on your gateway settings
+Node notifications are translated to valueIds based on the CC that is triggering the notification and the notification args.
+Topic and payload depends on your gateway settings.

 #### Entry CC